fenilfaldu/terraform/README.md

-# terraform
+# Terraform

-Deploy Dockerized Application to Google Cloud Run
+#Deploy Dockerized Application to Google Cloud Run

 This guide will help you set up and deploy a Dockerized "Hello World" application to Google Cloud Run using Terraform.

-Prerequisites:
+#Prerequisites:

 1.Google Cloud Account: Ensure you have an active Google Cloud account.
 2.Google Cloud SDK: Install and configure the Google Cloud SDK.
 3.Terraform: Install Terraform.
 4.Docker: Install Docker on your local machine.

-Setting Up Your Environment:
+#Setting Up Your Environment:

 1. Authenticate with Google Cloud